|

 joining the American Professional Football Association (APFA)

-Football in 1919 and played on the 1919 Ohio Conference
+All-Ohio-Conference in football and played on the Ohio

 In 1920, Art played for the Akron Goodyear Wingfoots, an